JeffersonLab/JANA2/docs/tutorial.rst

 * Different paths for deriving a result may come into play depending on the source data
 * For this example, we create a simple algorithm computing clusters, given hit data.
 We start by generating a cluster JObject:

-jana-generate.py JObject Cluster
+:py:func:`jana-generate.py JObject Cluster`

-We fill out the Cluster.h skeleton, defining a cluster to be the coordinates of its center along with the total energy and time interval.
+We fill out the :py:func:`Cluster.h` skeleton, defining a cluster to be the coordinates of its center along with the total energy and time interval.
 Note that using JObjects helps keep our domain model malleable, so we can evolve it over time as we learn more.

 .. code-block:: console